-At Bloxham we offer level 3 extended certificate qualifications in Sport, Business and Hospitality (Food).
+At Bloxham we offer level 3 extended certificate qualifications in Sport, and Business.
 The qualifications carry the same UCAS tariff weighting as A-Levels (see table below) and the courses have the same guided learning hours.
 Thus, they can be interchanged with A-Levels to form a mix of post-16 qualifications.
+Bloxham also offers a Level 3 Diploma (WJEC) in Food Science and Nutrition.